 What is Capital Expenditure?

-Capital expenditure is the expenditure incurred by the Company to acquire or upgrading or maintaining tangible assets like plants and machinery, buildings, and other such equipment.
+Capital expenditure or CapEx is the expenditure incurred by the Company to acquire or upgrade or maintain tangible assets like plants and machinery, buildings, and other such equipment.
 And those are necessary for the manufacturing and/or provision of services by the Company.
-And we may call it CapEx also.

-It involves the implementation of greenfield projects, expansion or diversification of the current line of manufacturing, or any other major long-term investments.
-It covers an enormous range of expenditures, starting with the repair of a building or the purchase of fixed assets and related expenses.
+It involves implementing greenfield projects, expansion or diversification of the current line of manufacturing, or any other major long-term investments.
+It covers an enormous range of expenditures, starting with repairing a building or the purchase of fixed assets and related expenses.
 The company incurs these expenditures in order to expand its scope of operations and ensure the smooth and improved functioning of the organization.
 In short, expenditures that are part of the balance sheet and not part of the income statement are referred to as capital expenditures.
-Or in other words, since these expenditure and assets created out of that has life running for long years, they are not debited to the profit and loss account.
-Because that relates to the operations of one year only.
+Or in other words, since these expenditures and assets created out of that has life running for long years, they are not debited to the profit and loss account because that relates to the operations of one year only.

 - What is Capital Expenditure?

 - Importance of Capital Expenditures

 - Capital Expenditure (CapEx) Management